aws/aws-fpga/sdk/linux_kernel_drivers/edma/README.md

 EIO - DMA timeout or transaction failure.<br />
 ENOMEM - System is out of memory.<br />

-**NOTE:** In case of any of the before mentioned errors, the FPGA and EDMA is left in unknown state, with linux `dmesg` log potentially providing more insight on the error.
+**NOTE:** In case of any of the aforementioned errors, the FPGA and EDMA is left in unknown state, with Linux `dmesg` log potentially providing more insight on the error.

 <a name="fsync"></a>
 ## Write Synchronization, Read-after-Write (lack of) Ordering and `fsync()`